Kitchen and Other Stories

 • Rince the dal under cold, running water from the tap.

-• Place the dals in a saucepan and soak for 2 -3 hours, adding enough water to cover them by at least two inches, as the dals will expand while soaking.
+• Place the dal in a saucepan and soak for 2-3 hours, adding enough water to cover them by at least 2 inches, as the dals will expand while soaking.

 • Peel and thinly slice the onion.